aptech/docs/docs/CR-dummydn.rst

     :param x: data to be broken up into dummy variables
     :type x: Nx1 vector

-    :param v: Specifies the :math:`K - 1` breakpoints (these must be in ascending order) that determine the *K* categories to be used.
+    :param v: Specifies the :math:`K - 1` breakpoints (these must be in ascending order) that determine the :math:`K` categories to be used.
 These categories should not overlap.
     :type v: (K-1)x1 vector

     :param p: positive integer in the range :math:`[1, K]`, specifying which column should be dropped in the matrix of dummy variables.